 Right before sunset, we will explore the Cottonball Basin, where you can find unique patterns with white salty pools surrounded by thick brown borders.
 This is one of the best hidden gems in Death Valley where you feel like being on another planet.
 These formations change every year depending on the rainfall, so we will take the time to scout and find the most photogenic patterns to photograph them at night.

-The third day of our Death Valley photo workshop will take us to some of the best hidden locations in this national park.
+The third day of our Death Valley photo workshop will take us to some new locations in this national park.

 We will start the day with a post-processing session in the afternoon, where we will work on the images that you captured the night before.
-I will be seating with you and help with challenging steps, recommendations, and tips so you can bring spectacular night images to life.
+We will sit with you and help with challenging steps, recommendations, and tips so you can bring spectacular night images to life.

 On the next afternoon of our Death Valley astro photo tour, we will have our last post-processing session, where we will focus again on advanced techniques and editing.
 We will also have a group discussion about the images that you have captured during the trip.

-In the evening, and, depending on the conditions, we will visit either the Mesquite Sand dunes or the Mud Cracks for our last Milky Way shoot.
+In the evening, and, depending on the conditions, we will visit either Zabriskie, or the Mesquite Sand dunes for our last Milky Way shoot.

-On the last day of the trip, we will have lunch together before concluding our Death Valley Milky Way photography workshop.
+On the last day of the trip, we will have breakfast together before concluding our Death Valley Milky Way photography workshop.

 Deposit: USD 1,500